jakeberv/avian_molecular_shifts/README.md

 **shift_model_sims.R**

 * This script contains the code for assessing the statistical performance of Janus; including assessing false positive/negative rates for substitution model shifts.
-It include various R functions defining a comprehensive pipeline that, in combination with IQ-tree, can be used to assess the performance of Janus on arbitrary topologies.
-See annotations within this script to get a sense of how to run it for your own topologies or contact the authors for additional detail.
+It include various R functions defining a pipeline that, in combination with IQ-tree, can be used to assess the performance of Janus on arbitrary topologies.
+See annotations within this script for additional detail.

 **Supplementary Table 3.xlsx**